longturn/freeciv21/docs/General/Manuals/client-manual.rst

     Clicking this menu item will show you a traveler's report widget on the `Map View`_.
 The widget will give information on any cities that have constructed any of the Great Wonders.

+.. _Wonders of the World:
 .. figure:: ../../_static/images/gui-elements/wonders.png
   :scale: 65%
   :align: center
   :alt: Freeciv21 Wonders of the World
   :figclass: align-center

-  Figure 18: Wonders of the World
+  Wonders of the World

 Top Five Cities
     Clicking this menu item will show you a traveler's report widget on the `Map View`_.
 The widget will give information on the top five largest cities.

+.. _Top Five Cities:
 .. figure:: ../../_static/images/gui-elements/top-five-cities.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 Top Five Cities
   :figclass: align-center

-  Figure 19: Top Five Cities
+  Top Five Cities

 Demographics